DevCabin/mia/README.md

     export NOTION_PAGE_ID=your_notion_page_id
     ```

+4. Install the required dependencies for the Expo app:
+    ```sh
+    cd mia-ui
+    npm install
+    ```

 ## Usage

-1. Deploy the application to Vercel:
+1. Deploy the Flask application to Vercel:
     ```sh
     vercel
     ```

 2. Set up environment variables in Vercel for the Notion API token, LLaMA API key, and Notion page ID.

-3. Send a POST request to the `/chat` endpoint with a JSON payload containing an `input` field:
-    ```json
-    {
-      "input": "Your message here"
-    }
+3. Start the Expo app:
+    ```sh
+    npx expo start
     ```

-4. The application will respond with a JSON object containing the generated response, data from the Notion page, or web search results.
+4. Open the Expo app on your device or simulator and interact with the chatbot.

 ## Example